semantic-release/semantic-release/docs/extending/plugins-list.md

 - [semantic-release-docker](https://github.com/felixfbecker/semantic-release-docker)
   - `verifyConditions`: Verify that all needed configuration is present and login to the Docker registry.
-  - `publish`: Tag the image specified by `name` with the new version, push it to Docker Hub and update the latest tag.
+  - `publish`: Tag the image specified by `name` with the new version, push it to Docker Hub and update the latest tag
 - [semantic-release-gcr](https://github.com/carlos-cubas/semantic-release-gcr)
-  - `verifyConditions`: Verify that all needed configuration is present and login to the Docker registry.
+  - `verifyConditions`: Verify that all needed configuration is present and login to the Docker registry
-  - `publish`: Tag the image specified by `name` with the new version, push it to Docker Hub and update the latest tag.
+  - `publish`: Tag the image specified by `name` with the new version, push it to Docker Hub and update the latest tag
 - [semantic-release-vsce](https://github.com/raix/semantic-release-vsce)
   - `verifyConditions`: Verify the presence and the validity of the vsce authentication and release configuration
   - `prepare`: Create a `.vsix` for distribution